 But if space is tight or you prefer to travel light, remember you can wash out essentials in the hotel sink, or even a bowl if you’re camping.
 Hang dry and you have clean, fresh clothes.

 Convenience store snacks add up quick.
 Avoid this expense by bringing your own goodies with you.

 You can purchase your favorite snacks in bulk to save money and separate them into individual resealable bags.
 Make sure to include some healthier options, so you’ve not surviving off cheese puffs and chips the entire time.
 If you bring a cooler, you can take snacks like grapes and carrot sticks.

 There’s no reason to spend $2 for a bottle of water at a gas station.
-Bring bottled water — or filtered water bottles or your favorite drink of choice — so you stay hydrated for less.
+Bring bottled water, filtered water bottles or your favorite drink of choice, so you stay hydrated for less.

 Powdered drink packets, instant coffee and tea bags also come in handy during road trips.
 Many restaurants don’t charge for a mug of hot water, or you could travel with an electric tea kettle.

 Just because you’re away from home doesn’t mean every meal has to come from a restaurant.
-You’ll cut down on your expenses significantly if you get food from the grocery store and fix some of your meals.
+You’ll cut down on your expenses significantly if you look for freebies like breakfast included with your stay and bring groceries for some meals.

 There’s more you can cook over a campfire than just hot dogs and s’mores.
 Some campsites and parks have access to grills.
 If you’re staying in a motel, you might have a microwave and mini fridge.
-Or your digs may include a small kitchenette or full kitchen if you’re staying in a nice hotel or someone’s home.
+Or your digs may include a small kitchenette or full kitchen if you’re staying in a nice hotel or a house.